rusyasoft/rusyasoft.github.io/_posts/2025-06-28-How-the-Gemini-CLI-Agent-Thinks-and-Acts.md

 ---
-title: Under the Hood: How the Gemini CLI Agent Thinks and Acts
+title: How the Gemini CLI Agent Thinks and Acts
 categories:
  - ai
  - software-engineering